-As the world’s first innovator in automated post-printing for additive manufacturing, our transformative innovations have warranted the filing of over 50 patent applications filed worldwide.
+As the global leaders in automated post-printing for additive manufacturing, our transformative innovations have warranted the filing of over 50 patent applications worldwide.
 These pending patent applications encompass the software, hardware, and chemistry elements of our full-stack solutions across several technology families, developed for every type of 3D print technology.
 Read on to learn more about our granted patents, and the impact our technology is making to help users reach production scale as we strive to complete additive’s digital thread.

 U.S. Patent No. 10,850,449